AviatrixSystems/Docs/HowTos/tgw_plan.rst

 --------------------------------------------------

-This step allows you to create a custom Route Domain, or a Security Domain, where instances in VPCs attached to this domain can communicate with either through associated TGW.
+This step allows you to create a custom Route Domain, or a Security Domain, where instances in VPCs attached to this domain can communicate with other through associated TGW.
 In addition, at domain creation time you can also specify the other domains this domain can connect with.

+If you are unsure about creating your own domains at this moment, skip this step.
+Instead use the built_in Default_Domain for deployment model, as shown `here.<https://docs.aviatrix.com/HowTos/tgw_design_patterns.html#default-domain-design>`_

 ==========================================      ==========
 **Setting**                                     **Value**